prebid/addressability-framework/mvp-spec/website-implementation.md

 **5. Receive Transmission Responses**

 The Receiver of the Transmission Requests answers back with Transmission Responses.
-Thoses Transmission Responses are included in the usual response of an inventory offer.
+Those Transmission Responses are included in the usual response of an inventory offer.
 Each Transmission Response doesn't necessary have a Transmission Response only those that have been useful for generating the Addressable Content.